 4. Samsung Galaxy S22 Ultra

 The Galaxy S22 Ultra is the complete successor to the Note 20 Ultra in every way except the name.
-The expansive 6.8-inch LTPO AMOLED display offers a high WQHD+ resolution and an adaptive refresh rate of up to 120Hz.
+The expansive and biggest screen smartphone 2023 with a 6.8-inch LTPO AMOLED display offers a high WQHD+ resolution and an adaptive refresh rate of up to 120Hz.
 Google’s long-term software support further the Pixel rounds off an impressive list of experts.

-The design is distinctly different from the rest of the Galaxy S22 family and features an integrated S Pen stylus that extends the capabilities that outperform most competitors, especially in terms of productivity.
+The design is distinctly different from the rest of the Galaxy S22 family.
+It features an integrated S Pen stylus that extends the capabilities that outperform most competitors, especially productivity.

-Despite the familiar-looking camera hardware, Samsung’s upgrade makes it one of the best systems on any phone right now.
-The 108-megapixel main shooter is backed by an ultra-wide and two telephoto lenses at different zoom levels, and zoom performance has been improved especially from the previous model.
+Despite the familiar-looking camera hardware, Samsung’s upgrade makes it one of the best systems on any phone.
+The 108-megapixel primary shooter is backed by an ultra-wide and two telephoto lenses at different zoom levels, and zoom performance has been improved, especially from the previous model.

 5. Motorola Moto G100 5G

 The real story of the G100 is the power hidden beneath the display.
 This is the first Motorola phone powered by the Snapdragon 870 processor.
-Not only will you find 5G network compatibility, but it also includes 8GB of RAM and 128GB of native storage.
+You will find 5G network compatibility and include 8GB of RAM and 128GB of native storage.

-There’s a lot to like about the Moto G100, including a rear quad-camera setup that makes headlines with a 64MP main camera capable of recording 6K UHD video.
+There’s a lot to like about the Moto G100, including a rear quad-camera setup that makes headlines with a 64MP primary camera capable of recording 6K UHD video.

 6. Oppo Find X5 Pro

 The Oppo Find X5 Pro is a phenomenal phone in every way.
-The 6.7-inch 10-bit 120Hz QHD+ panel is one of the best displays on any phone in 2022, and the high-end Oppo Find X5 Pro supports a top-of-the-line camera that boasts 80W wired and 50W wireless charging, a 5000mAh battery, and a 50Mp sensor on both sides.
-Main and ultrawide lenses.
+The 6.7-inch 10-bit 120Hz QHD+ panel is one of the best displays on any phone, and the high-end Oppo Find X5 Pro supports a top-of-the-line camera that boasts 80W wired and 50W wireless charging, a 5000mAh battery, and a 50Mp sensor on both sides.
+Primary and ultrawide lenses.

 You will have to live without a periscope zoom lens.
-Telephoto here is only 2x zoom.
+The telephoto here is only 2x zoom.
 But with all three rear lenses, the results are exceptional.
-The design is also unique thanks to the sleekly sloping camera module embedded in the phone’s body’s ceramic.
+The design is also unique thanks to the sleekly sloping camera module embedded in the phone’s body.

 In terms of performance, the new Find X5 Pro has a Snapdragon 8 Gen 1 chip, 12GB of RAM, and 256GB of storage, making it hard to beat.
 It’s not cheap, so you have to be willing to pay.